TanyaSilyutina/reading-notes/README.md

 1. [GitHub portfolio page](https://github.com/TanyaSilyutina)
 2. silyutinatanya@gmail.com

-I love adventures and exploring the ourdoors :airplane:
+I love adventures and exploring the ourdoors.

 <sup>Here is a picture of me in the mountains</sup>